PunyabratSaikia/Covid-19-prediction/README.md

 # Covid-19-prediction

+Coronavirus disease 2019 (COVID-19) is a highly infectious disease caused by severe acute respiratory syndrome coronavirus 2.
+The disease first originated in December 2019 from Wuhan, China and since then it has spread globally across the world affecting more than 200 countries.
+The impact is such that the World Health Organization(WHO) has declared the ongoing pandemic of COVID-19 a Public Health Emergency of International Concern

 We are exploring images of chests of patients to detect the presence of covid-19.
 Since COVID-19 attacks the epithelial cells that line our respiratory tract, we can use X-rays to analyze the health of a patient’s lungs.